magiclamp32/RetroPie-Extra2/README.md

 included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.

 Those in the master branch have been tested reasonably and should work well but may have some flaws as they haven't gone through the RetroPie's watchful eyes yet.
-Scripts included in their own branches are either actively being worked upon or have various issues that have not been worked out yet.
+Scripts that are unfinished, untested, unpolished will not be located in this repository and instead have been moved to https://github.com/zerojay/RetroPie-Extra-unstable.

 Pull requests and issue reports are accepted and encouraged as well as requests.
 Feel free to use the issue tracker to send me any personal requests for new scripts that you may have.